Woman Charged In Arson At Downtown Minneapolis Marshalls

-MINNEAPOLIS (AP) — A 38-year-old woman is accused of setting a fire at a downtown Minneapolis store that caused more than $500,000 in damage.
+MINNEAPOLIS (AP/WCCO) — A 38-year-old woman is accused of setting a fire at a downtown Minneapolis store that caused more than $500,000 in damage.

 Lewonda Jones, of Brooklyn Center, was charged last week in Hennepin County with two counts of arson.
 Jones was found in Fargo, North Dakota, and is being held in the Cass County jail pending her return to Minnesota.